- 2017 - Andra H. James, MD, MPH

 Dr. Jeanne Lusher is internationally recognized as an expert in the development and management of factor VIII (FVIII) and factor IX (FIX) inhibitors, as well as the analysis and clinical study of new clotting factor concentrates for the treatment of bleeding disorders.
 Along with a colleague, she was the first to identify inhibitors as antibodies to factor VIII in 1966.
 She authored more than 270 peer-reviewed papers, nine books and more than 60 book chapters.

-Over the course of her career, Dr. Lusher has taken on many leadership roles within the field including first Co-Chair of ATHN along with Dr. Amy Shapiro in 2006.
+Over the course of her career, Dr. Lusher took on many leadership roles within the field including first Co-Chair of ATHN along with Dr. Amy Shapiro in 2006.
 Dr. Lusher was the recipient of many awards including the Kenneth Brinkhous Physician of the Year Award by the National Hemophilia Foundation in 1993, the American Society of Pediatric Hematology/Oncology Distinguished Career Award in 2002, and the Hemostasis and Thrombosis Research Society Lifetime Achievement Award in 2009.
 She served for innumerable years as a scientific reviewer for the HTRS Mentored Research Award Program, providing valuable insight into the many grant applications she reviewed.

 Even more than all of her achievements, Dr. Lusher is also remembered for her outstanding character, connection and empathy with patients, superb mentorship, generosity and kindheartedness.
 Her influence will continue far into the future.
+Dr. Lusher passed away on September 13, 2016.

 - 2009 - Harold R. Roberts, MD